Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Related Works

 Input-space adaptation has been commonly addressed resorting to image-to-image translation \cite{chen2019crdoco,hoffman2018, hoffman2016,MurezKKRK18,toldo2020,pizzati2020domain}.
 By transferring visual attributes across source and target samples, domain invariance is achieved in terms of visual appearance.
 Source supervision can thus be safely exploited in the shared image space, retaining consistent accuracy on source and target data.

 As concerns feature and output-space adaptation, adversarial learning has been largely employed to bridge the statistical domain gap \cite{du2019ssfdan, sankaranarayanan2018,tsai2018,Tsai2019, biasetton2019, michieli2020adversarial, spadotto2020unsupervised}.
 With the help of a domain discriminator, the task network is forced to provide statistically indistinguishable source and target representations, typically drawn from a latent feature space \cite{du2019ssfdan, sankaranarayanan2018,tsai2018} or in the form of probability maps at the output of the segmentation pipeline \cite{tsai2018, Tsai2019, biasetton2019, michieli2020adversarial, spadotto2020unsupervised}.
 More recently, some works focusing on feature-level regularization have been proposed \cite{toldo2020clustering,barbato2021latent}.
 In \cite{toldo2020clustering} a class-conditional domain alignment is achieved by means of a discriminative clustering module, paired with orthogonality constraints to enhance class separability.
 The approach of \cite{barbato2021latent} relies on conditional clustering adaptation, enhanced by a perpendicularity objective over class prototypical representations and a novel norm alignment loss to improve class separability at the latent space.
-As an alternative form of feature-level adaptation, dropout regularization has been explored~\cite{Lee2019,Park2018,Saito2018ADR}; decision boundaries are pushed away from target high density regions in the latent space without direct supervision, where proximity to decision boundaries of latent representations is shown to be related to the prediction variability of the classifier.
+As an alternative form of feature-level adaptation, dropout regularization has been explored~\cite{Lee2019,Park2018,Saito2018ADR}; decision boundaries are pushed away from target high density regions in the latent space without direct supervision.